 - Air‐conditioners must have functioning side curtains and frames.

 - Do not use towels, cardboard, wood, plastic, tape or similar items on the window with the air-conditioning unit.
-Only use Styrofoam as noted in the installation and removal guidelines, or used by contractor, if installed by contractor.
+Only use Styrofoam as noted in the installation and removal guidelines, or used by the contractor, if installed by the contractor.

 - Nothing is to be screwed into, nailed or attached to the building, window sashes, window jambs or window sills.